Custom Queries

-If need perform an advanced SQL, you can write some scripts SQL and access them by REST.
-These scripts are templates where you can pass by URL, values to them.
+If you need to perform an advanced SQL, you can write some scripts SQL and access them by REST.
+These scripts are templates where you can pass by URL and values to them.

 **Get result:**